 How to remove formaldehyde from the air in your indoor environment includes the following measures:

 It is highly advised to get your hands on formaldehyde-free products.
-Such products reduce your exposure to formaldehyde, which is an excellent practice to indulge in a healthy lifestyle.
+Such products reduce exposure to formaldehyde, an excellent practice for indulging in a healthy lifestyle.

 Make sure to increase ventilation in the office/ home by just opening the windows.